 - This article in Harvard Business Review “Help Your Employees Who Are Anxious About Returning to the Office” provides a good primer on how executives/supervisors should approach this issue.

-- Read Washington Nonprofits executive director Laura Pierce’s thoughts on what reopening means for the sector.
+- Read the Nonprofit Association of Washington's executive director Laura Pierce’s thoughts on what reopening means for the sector.

-- Also, watch this 90-minute webinar provided by Washington Nonprofits on returning to the workplace that was recorded on June 23.
+- Also, watch this 90-minute webinar provided by the Nonprofit Association of Washington on returning to the workplace that was recorded in June 2021.

 - Read Job Accommodation Network’s guidance on ensuring employees with disabilities can safely return to in-person work.

 - If your organization is using a “hybrid” model where some workers remain remote, while others return to the office/workplace, check out the National Council of Nonprofits’ resources on managing a telecommuting team.